suxinde2009/soundhelix/soundhelix/doc/README.txt

 to use MIDI Yoke as the MIDI output device and the MIDI software must use MIDI Yoke as the MIDI input device.
 MIDI Yoke provides up to 8 MIDI ports.
-It is sufficient to use one of the ports for SoundHelix.
+It is sufficient to use one of the ports for SoundHelix (provided that you don't want use more than 16 MIDI channels).
 The name of the MIDI Yoke MIDI output port is "Out To MIDI Yoke:  n" (with n from 1 to 8).
 Note the extra space after the colon.
 This must be used in SoundHelix for output.
 The MIDI software can then use "In From MIDI Yoke:  n" for